Multiple target tracking based on sets of trajectories: Filtering recursion for RFSs of trajectories

-In this section, we present the filtering recursion for RFS of trajectories.
-We consider the conventional dynamic assumptions for MTT used in the RFS framework \cite{Mahler_book07}: at each time step, a target follows a Markovian process such that it survives with a probability $p_{S}\left(\cdot\right)$ and moves with a transition PDF $g\left(\cdot\left|\cdot\right.\right)$ and new born targets have a multitarget PDF $\beta_{\tau}\left(\cdot\right)$, where multitarget PDFs have the subindex $\tau$ to differentiate them from multitrajectory PDFs.
+We consider the conventional assumptions for the dynamic model used in the RFS framework \cite{Mahler_book07}: \begin{itemize} \item Given the current multitarget state ${\bf x}$, each target $x\in{\bf x}$ survives with probability $p_{S}\left(x\right)$ and moves to a new state with a transition density $g\left(\cdot\left|x\right.\right)$, or dies with probability $1-p_{S}\left(x\right)$. \item The multitarget state at the next time step is the union of the surviving targets and new targets, which are born independently of the rest with a multitarget density $\beta_{\tau}\left(\cdot\right)$. \end{itemize} In this paper, we use the subindex $\tau$ in multitarget densities to differentiate them from multitrajectory densities.
+The previous parameters of the dynamic model can change with time but we omit time dependence for notational simplicity.
 Note that, as in filtering RFS of targets, this model implies that the number of trajectories and new born targets at each time step is unknown.
-As we will see, this dynamic model gives rise to a transition multitrajectory PDF $f^{k}\left(\cdot\left|\cdot\right.\right)$ for the set of trajectories at time $k$, which includes all trajectories that have ever been present. \begin{example} We proceed to illustrate how the set of trajectories of Example \ref{exa:Set_trajectories1}, which is represented in Figure \ref{fig:Illustration_set_trajectories}, evolves with time.
+As we will see, this dynamic model gives rise to a transition multitrajectory density $f^{k}\left(\cdot\left|\cdot\right.\right)$ for the set of trajectories at time $k$, which includes all trajectories that have ever been present. \begin{example} We proceed to illustrate how the set of trajectories of Example \ref{exa:Set_trajectories1}, which is represented in Figure \ref{fig:Illustration_set_trajectories}, evolves with time.
 We consider that the current time step is $k=5$ and discuss what the set may look like at time $k=6$.
 Trajectory $X_{1}$, which is not present at time 5, remains unaltered.
 Trajectory $X_{2}$ survives with probability $p_{S}\left(1\right)$, which means that it becomes $X_{2}=\left(1,\left(0.5,0.625,0.75,0.875,1,y\right)\right)$ with $y\sim g\left(\cdot\left|1\right.\right)$, or remains unaltered with probability $1-p_{S}\left(1\right)$.
 An analogous behaviour is shown by $X_{3}$.
-The new set is guaranteed to contain these three trajectories plus new trajectories determined by the new born targets, generated from the birth process $\beta_{\tau}\left(\cdot\right)$, and the time of appearance $6$. $\oblong$ \end{example} For this dynamic model, we present the filtering recursion for a general measurement model in Section \ref{sub:General-equations} and for the standard measurement model in Section \ref{sub:Conjugate-form}.
+The new set is guaranteed to contain these three trajectories plus new trajectories determined by the new born targets, generated from the birth process $\beta_{\tau}\left(\cdot\right)$, and the time of appearance $6$.
+For illustration, in Figure \ref{fig:-20-posssible-realisations}, we show 20 realisations of the random set of trajectories at time 6 using $g\left(y\left|x\right.\right)=\mathcal{N}\left(y;x,0.01\right)$, probability of survival one at time 5 ($p_{S}\left(\cdot\right)=1$), and no new born targets at time 6. $\oblong$ \end{example} For this dynamic model, we present the filtering recursion for a general measurement model in Section \ref{subsec:General-equations} and for the standard measurement model in Section \ref{subsec:Conjugate-form}.